viet34tqc/file-storage/README.md

 - Once logged in, user can create a organization and will be the admin of that organization by default
 - Admin can send invitation to other users.
 User can have role of 'admin' or 'user'
 - An user can join in multiple organization and an organization can have multiple users

+### Member invitation

+You can add new member to your organization by sending invitation to their email.
+You can search for this invitation in 'spam' folder

 ### Convex and Clerk Authentication